vamiksidd/masterji/README.md

 # News-section isnt working!!
- because newsapi doesnt allow it so fix this issue, setup a proxy server which will handle the response.
+ because newsapi doesnt allow it so to fix this issue, setup a proxy server which will handle the response. (currently working on it)

 # Kanban Board